-Children in Tyume Valley grow up speaking Xhosa as their first language.
-They are introduced to English as a second language in primary school and their final school leaving (Matriculation) examinations are written in English.
-Fluency in reading, writing and understanding English is therefore essential to educational achievement, as well as later, on entering increasingly globalised labour market.
-However, teaching is often formal and traditional and this tends to be reflected in the district’s poor Matriculation results
+Since 2011 TVS has run English language training programmes for primary school teachers and children.
+Children in Tyume Valley speak Xhosa as their first language.
+They begin learning English in primary school.
+Their school leaving (Matric) examinations are written in English, so fluent English is essential to educational achievement, as well as later opportunities in an increasingly globalised labour market.
+However, English teaching is often formal and traditional; this is reflected in the area’s poor Matric results.

 Poor language skills also hamper progress in basic IT; children cannot understand verbal and written instructions or master basic keyboard skills.
 We have therefore developed an integrated, project-based programme that addresses both English and IT deficits.

 What is TechLearn?TVS’ TechLearn programme uses Microsoft Word and Powerpoint to develop skills in reading and writing and confidence in spoken English.
 We reviewed commercially available learning materials and concluded these were not appropriate for rural South Africa.
 We have developed our own teachers’ guides and learners’ workbooks instead.
 In particular, we have given more emphasis to language rather than computer skills, and provided very detailed instructions for teachers.
 We have also incorporated off-the-shelf writing skills software developed by Heinemann/Pearson.
 We are grateful to Battle and Langton School, Battle for donating this software.

 The one-year programme is divided into three modules.
 Each module lasts 5-8 sessions; is preceded by a 2-day training workshop for teachers; and is supported by detailed lesson plans and learner workbooks.

 Who is involved?During 2018, ten teachers from Tyume schools and/or communities and TVS’ two IT trainers are piloting TechLearn.
 TVS pays stipends to all the participating teachers for this extra-curricular work.